 I say it all the time: People do what makes sense to them.
-And yet, I meet with manager after manager who can’t figure out why their employee is behaving so randomly or illogically.
-It is not unusual for a new client to say to me that they don’t put a lot of stock in assessments like the Myers-Briggs Type Indicator, StrengthsFinder 2.0, DISC, or others.
-And yet, when they tell me about a challenge they are experiencing with a particular person, that person is behaving in almost textbook manner for their wiring.
+And yet, I meet with manager after manager who can't figure out why their employee is behaving so randomly or illogically.
+It is not unusual for a new client to say to me that they don't put a lot of stock in assessments like the Myers-Briggs Type Indicator, StrengthsFinder 2.0, DISC.
+But when they tell me about a challenge they are experiencing with a particular person, that person is behaving in an almost textbook manner for their type.
+Much of our seemingly random behavior can actually be traced back to natural traits.

 - Is motivated